 As mentioned before, continue to reduce any stress factors in the aquarium by maintaining the proper temperature with a heater, slowing the water current if needed, and removing any aggressive tankmates.
 Finally, keep a close eye on your fish.
 It’s easy to miss symptoms if no one’s paying attention to the aquarium, so we recommend examining your fish once a day when you feed them.

 Take heart!
 With proper treatment and prevention, fin rot is an easy sickness to beat, and most healthy fish have no problems making a full recovery.
-For more information on other helpful medications to keep on hand, check out the following video:
+For information on how to treat other fish diseases, see our other articles here: